How to install it | How to use it | Printing | Graphics, color, etc. | If you only have the WPDOS installer files | Home page

 3a.
 If you don't have a copy of your WPDOS program files, but you do have the installer files (INSTALL.EXE, etc.) then follow the procedure elsewhere on this page before you run the vDosWP Installer

-4. After installing vDosWP, you may need to right-click on it, select Open, then cancel, then right-click again and select Open again.
-Also, the first time you launch it, it will probably display tiny messages saying that it is configuring itself, and offering to install Gecko or Mono; answer "Cancel" to the both the Gecko and Mono prompts if they appear, and let the program continue to set itself up.
+4. After installing vDosWP, run it first from your desktop; after running it at least once from your desktop, you may move it to your Applications folder if you want.
+You may need to right-click on it, select Open, then cancel, then right-click again and select Open again.
+Also, the first time you launch it, it may display tiny messages saying that it is configuring itself, and (depending on the version of the underlying macOS software) possibly offering to install Gecko or Mono; answer "Cancel" to the both the Gecko and Mono prompts if they appear, and let the program continue to set itself up.
 The app may need to be launched twice before it will run the first time, and it may take a minute or more to appear on screen after you launch it.
 This is normal behavior, and should only happen on the first launch.

 To use the Ctrl-arrow and Ctrl-PgUp/PgDn keys in WPDOS, you will probably need to go to your Mac's System Preferences, then the Keyboard pane, then the Shortcuts tab and change or disable any existing Ctrl-arrow or Ctrl-PgUp/PgDn keys listed there as active.
 (Look especially under Mission Control.)